Happy New Year!

 If you act on the sleep cues when they appear, you lessen the risk of your baby becoming over-tired and more difficult to settle.

 A bad bedtime routine can play havoc on your baby’s sleeping habits.
 If you think yours could do with some tweaking, now's the time to do it.
 A good bedtime routine can work wonders for sleep and it’s never too late to get started!

 It's no secret that babies need more sleep than we do, but it helps to have an idea of roughly how much they need so that you can address any issues you feel they have.
 For a quick guide to sleep patterns, see this post.

 Sort your own sleeping habits

-It's often all too easy to blame tiredness on the kids- and we're not saying that they aren't tiring, and early mornings/ night wakings don't take their toll.
-But sometimes it might pay to take a look at our own sleeping habits.
-If we're going to bed late then there's a good chance that waking in the night with the baby is going to be hard.
+It's all too easy to blame tiredness on the kids.
+Children are tiring and those early mornings and night wakings take their toll.
+However, it might pay to look at your sleeping habits too.
+If you’re going to bed late, your baby is waking in the night and then waking you up early too, this can be hard.
 If you can, take a nap or rest during the day when your little one is sleeping.
-If not, a few early nights might just be the best new year's resolution you can make.
+If not, a few early nights might just be the best New Year's Resolution you can make.